FIA confirms getting list of 3,550 Pakistanis having properties in Dubai

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

+Most of them are living in Dubai or Pakistan currently, according to the addresses given in the list.

-FIA Director-General Bashir Memon told The News that the list was very long, and they were working on it.
+FIA Director-General Bashir Memon told Jang that the list was very long, and they were working on it.
 After initial investigation, it would be decided what kind of action would be taken on those listed in it.

 The list is not authentic, but it has nine columns, which carry details including names of the owners of properties, addresses, mobile telephone numbers, landline numbers, email addresses, project names, property names and nationality.
 The last column carries word Pakistani for the property-holders who have a Pakistani passport.